 Because one of the best red blood cells (RBCs) defenses is nitric oxide (NO), Babesia works to suppress NO. When properly functioning, RBCs release NO to create a “toxic gas bubble” that surrounds them and kills potential invaders when threatened.
 Endothelial cells also use NO for a variety of functions, including vasodilation during exercise.
 The release of NO by endothelial cells in our blood vessels causes the blood vessel to relax so that it can carry more blood to help meet the oxygen demand of exercising muscles.

 Common symptoms of a Babesia infection include air hunger and fatigue.
-Air hunger is caused by the destruction of red blood cells through infection – reducing the body’s ability to oxygenate its tissues and creating an environment of low oxygen, also known as hypoxia.
-Fatigue is caused by both hypoxia and mitochondria dysfunction.
-Babesia causes mitochondria dysfunction in the endothelial cells of the blood vessels, creating “metabolic hypoxia” – this combination of hypoxia and mitochondria creates a one-two punch that often leaves people with babesia with severe fatigue.
+The destruction of red blood cells through infection causes air hunger, which reduces the body’s ability to oxygenate its tissues.
+This creates an environment of low oxygen, also known as hypoxia.
+Hypoxia and mitochondria dysfunction causes fatigue.
+Babesia leads to mitochondria dysfunction in the endothelial cells of the blood vessels, creating “metabolic hypoxia."
+This combination of hypoxia and mitochondria creates a one-two punch that often leaves people with babesia with severe fatigue.

 Next, EWOT is great at helping calm inflammation that is common in babesia.
 About a quarter of folks with babesia have joint pain (arthralgia) or and nearly half have nerve pain (myalgia).
 These are conditions caused by run-away inflammation.
 It is well documented that inflammation and hypoxia (oxygen starvation) go hand-in-hand.
 By supplying high levels of oxygen via the blood plasma, we can reduce the inflammation and headaches that often plague people with babesia infections.

 Lastly, EWOT is a great mechanism for detoxification.
 When cells are fully oxygenated, the mitochondria capacity is maximized and our bodies have maximum energy.
-In times of high-stress, like caused by a babesia infection, the body often does not have the energy to clean up cellular waste or detoxify the tissues, and toxins build up in our fats and elimination organs.
-When the body is reenergized, it is able to begin the work of cleaning up the toxins in the body.
+In times of high-stress, like a babesia infection, the body often can't clean up cellular waste or detoxify the tissues.
+This can cause toxins to build up in our fats and elimination organs.
+A reenergized body is able to clean up the toxins in the body.
 Oxygen, itself, is a detoxifier.
 Oxygen works to oxidize – or break down toxins into components that the body can more-readily eliminate.
-And when we do EWOT, lactic acid is reduced by 30% – 60%, helping eliminate metabolic waste that clogs up essential cell functions.
+And when we do EWOT, we reduce lactic acid by 30% – 60%.
+This helps eliminate metabolic waste that clogs up essential cell functions.

-If you have babesia and are considering EWOT as part of your protocol, we recommend you consider adding l-arginine to your regiment before doing an EWOT session.
+If you have babesia it might be worth considering EWOT as part of your protocol.
+However, we recommend you consider adding l-arginine to your regiment before doing an EWOT session.
 We also recommend that you start slowly and listen to your body – be patient, as benefits will accrue over time.
 Often times folks start too quickly and experience a die-off response.
 Lastly, always check with your doctor before starting a new fitness regimen – none of this should be considered medical advice.